sefgsefg/FL-on-kubeflow/README.md

 full_data = list(zip(data, data_label))
 data_length=len(full_data)
 ```
-The model clients use.
-You can change your method here.
+If necessary, you can modify the method used by the model clients here.
 ```
 class SimpleMLP:
     @staticmethod